Feels Like A Heart Attack: Chest Pain From Anxiety & Panic Attacks

 Non-cardiac reasons for anxiety-induced chest pain usually originate in the musculoskeletal system or esophagus.
 This means that even though you feel the chest pain near your heart, the pain itself is actually caused by muscles near the throat or along the intercostal chest contracting.
 These contractions are also often caused by hyperventilation.
 This is a precise instance of chest pain caused by anxiety.
 While an anxiety disorder can cause cardiac and non-cardiac chest pain, it can be important to note that hyperventilation also often plays a role.
 Being mindful of hyperventilation and its impact on your heart rate can be an effective way to predict future episodes of anxiety-induced chest pain.

-Anxiety-induced chest pain vs. heart attack
+Anxiety-induced chest pain vs. a heart attack

 If you’re prone to anxiety-induced chest pain, it can be crucial to know the difference between anxiety attack symptoms and heart attack symptoms.
 Understanding the differences between these health conditions can prompt you to act and save your life since cardiac issues, like a heart attack, need to be handled quickly.